-Headline story: “TSB lacked common sense before IT meltdown, says report.”
+Headline story: “TSB lacked common sense before IT meltdown, says the report.”
 In a word – ouch.

 There are several very interesting points that can be derived from this headline, and indeed the subsequent articles, the most standout points to me are:

 - It specifically mentions IT – because banks, like the vast and growing number of companies today, are IT businesses.

 - The wording – “TSB lacked…”.
 Not “TSBs IT department lacked…” or “TSBs CIO lacked…” – but referencing the business as a whole.
 Because like security issues, IT issues in an IT company are now a boardroom topic.